 - Check seedlings daily and water when the soil appears dry.
 As young plants grow, they need to be fed.
 Following the label instructions, add the correct amount of liquid seaweed and fish emulsion to your watering can and drench plants weekly.

 - When seedlings outgrow their trays, either repot them into larger containers, or if the weather is warm enough, start transitioning them outside.

 - It’s important to “harden off” young plants before putting them into the garden, otherwise they will be shocked by the sudden change in temperature.
 Set trays in a sheltered spot outside, increasing the amount of time they are out each day.
 This helps the young plants acclimate to outdoor temperature fluctuations.
-Once all danger of frost has past they can be planted into the garden.
+Once all danger of frost has passed they can be planted into the garden.